-We have been hearing “Immediate Cause Of Accident“, but only few people can really define what is it in clear terms.
+We have been hearing “Immediate Cause Of an Accident“, but only few people can really define what it is in clear terms.

 To be able to carry out an effective accident investigation, you must understand the concept of immediate cause of accident.
 At the end of this article, you will no longer be looking for words to use to describe immediate cause of accident, as detailed definition and explanation will be made available.